EthanStanks/END-Class/README.md

 Simple Particle behavior: Allows users to spawn particles a little at a time, to have a constant spray, not fire them all at once.

 <h3>Credits</h3>
-This implementation was created by [your-name].
+This implementation was created by Ethan Stanks.
 It is based on the provided renderer and the Look-At, Turn-To, and Mouse-Look algorithms from the lecture.